jkkummerfeld/1ec-graph-parser/parser/README.md

 This folder contains the first-order parser and a neural network tagger.

+# Simple usage

+The simplest way to run this code is to use the jar at (TODO) amd run

 TODO:
 - Usage instructions
 - Description of what is here